-Yes, you are actually more aware in hypnosis and you are in a state of hypnosis many times during the day.
-It is actually a perfectly natural state.
+Yes, you are actually more aware in hypnosis and you are naturally in a state of hypnosis many times during the day.
+It is a perfectly natural state.
 Its also an excellent state for learning and making changes.
 Isn't that just great?
 You can do it all by yourself too.
 Check out my blog on Self Hypnosis

 2010 - present